Conduit Avenue: History

 In the early 1930s, it was proposed to convert the Conduit Boulevard route between Linden Boulevard and Laurelton Boulevard/Brookville Boulevard into a state parkway, with North and South Conduit Avenues created as service roads for the parkway.
 The purpose of the project was to create express highway links between Brooklyn and Nassau County, via Linden Boulevard, Sunrise Highway, and the Southern State Parkway.
 The original 1931 plans, known as the Southern State Parkway extension, called for an arterial road adjacent to the existing narrow Sunrise Highway.
 Later plans called for a parkway.
 As early as July 1934, land was acquired via eminent domain to widen Conduit Boulevard and build the new parkway.
 The project would become the Southern Parkway section of the Belt Parkway, which would connect to the Belt system's Laurelton Parkway at Brookville Boulevard and feed into the Southern State Parkway.
 In justifying the conversion of the Conduit route into part of the Belt system, New York City Parks commissioner Robert Moses cited the "approximately 10,000,000 cars" traveling the route on an annual basis, and the need for a highway link between Brooklyn and Long Island to create "the ultimate circumferential boulevard."

 North and South Conduit Avenue were constructed as service roads along with the Southern Parkway.
 Shortly after the opening of the Belt Parkway system in 1940, Conduit Boulevard west of the parkway was expanded into a six-lane highway, with the right-of-way widened to create the grassy median.
 The project was undertaken in conjunction with the widening of Atlantic Avenue and grade separation of the Long Island Rail Road's Atlantic Branch.

-The median of Conduit Avenue (pictured) would have been used for the Bushwick Expressway.
+The median of Conduit Avenue (pictured, at 88th Street) would have been used for the Bushwick Expressway.

 Around 1954, officials proposed constructing the Bushwick Expressway as part of Interstate 78, between the Williamsburg Bridge and the Nassau Expressway (NY 878).
 The expressway would have followed Broadway, Bushwick Avenue, and the Conduit Boulevard/Avenue corridor within Brooklyn.
 The widened median of Conduit Boulevard would have facilitated the expressway.
 An alternate routing proposed in the 1960s by the Triborough Bridge and Tunnel Authority (TBTA) would have traveled slightly farther north, connecting to the Long Island Expressway (I-495) in western Queens.
 The Bushwick Expressway was opposed due to the destruction of residences and businesses in Brooklyn and Queens that would be required; the TBTA estimated that nearly 4,000 families would be displaced by the expressway.
 The Bushwick Expressway plan was later truncated and later dropped entirely in 1969.
 Governor Nelson Rockefeller eliminated the expressway from the state's construction plans in March 1971.